southwick-associates/salicprep/github_vignettes/r-on-server.md

 ## Usage

 Probably give a little background on renv here, and the cache location.
+Also discuss package installation (either into an renv project library or into your user-specific library).

 ## Installation Customization